The Rocketeer (film): Development

 Bilson and DeMeo then submitted their seven-page film treatment to Disney, but the studio put their script through an endless series of revisions.
 Over five years, Disney fired and rehired Bilson and DeMeo three times.
 DeMeo explained that "Disney felt that they needed a different approach to the script, which meant bringing in someone else.
 But those scripts were thrown out and we were always brought back on".
 They found the studio's constant tinkering with the screenplay to be a frustrating process as "executives would like previously excised dialogue three months later.
 Scenes that had been thrown out two years ago were put back in.
 What was the point"?
 DeMeo said.
 One of Bilson and De Meo's significant revisions to the script over the years was to make Cliff and Jenny's romance more believable and avoid cliché aspects that would stereotype Jenny as a damsel in distress.
 The numerous project delays forced Dear to drop out as director.
 Joe Johnston, a fan of the comic book, immediately offered his services as director when he found out Disney owned the film rights.
 Johnston was quickly hired and pre-production started in early 1990.
 After Bilson and De Meo's third major rewrite, Disney finally greenlit The Rocketeer.

-The characterization of Neville Sinclair was inspired by period movie star Errol Flynn.
-The film's Neville Sinclair is, like biographer Charles Higham's Flynn, a movie star known for his work in swashbuckler roles who is secretly a Nazi spy.
+The characterization of Neville Sinclair was inspired by period film star Errol Flynn.
+The film's Neville Sinclair is, like biographer Charles Higham's Flynn, a film star known for his work in swashbuckler roles who is secretly a Nazi spy.
 Because Higham's biography of Flynn was not refuted until the late 1980s, the image of Flynn as a closet Nazi remained current all through the arduous process of writing and re-writing the script.
 The other real-life characterization was of Howard Hughes.